1 Part Course |

 • Estimating terminal value (exit multiple vs. perpetuity growth rate)

-• Discounting future values to estimate an enterprise value: Mid-period vs. End of Period discounting
+• Discounting future values to estimate an enterprise value: Mid-period vs. End-of-Period discounting

 • Reconciling Enterprise Value to Equity Value